radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 The new transaction model introduced with v0.3.0 of Scrypto allows for the creation of composable transactions; this means that a concept such flash loans no longer needs to be implemented in the smart contract itself and that it can instead be an assertion in the transaction manifest file that performs the flash loan.
 In the case of DegenFi, flash loan compatible methods are implemented on the lending pool components so that users have the choice of how they wish to use flash loans: either by using these dedicated methods in a later section or by writing their transaction manifest files for their flash loans.

-# Advanced Features:
+## Advanced Features:

 * **Folded leverage** - Folded leverage is where a user deposits collateral on a lending platform, borrows against their collateral, re-deposits what they borrowed as additional collateral, borrows against the newly added collateral etc etc until the desired leverage is achieved.
-* **Flash loan liquidate** - Users can liquidate a position even if they do not have the funds to repay the loan by using flash loans.
+* **Flash liquidation** - Users can liquidate a position even if they do not have the funds to repay the loan by using flash loans.

-# Misc. features:

-* **Get price** - Retrieves the price of a given asset using a pseudo price oracle.
-* **Set price** - Sets the price of a given asset to demonstrate how liquidations work.
-* **Set credit score** - Sets the desired credit score to demonstrate how the credit score system works.
+* **Credit Score System** - Users can earn a credit rating by continuously showing good borrowing habits by paying off their loans.
+Borrowers who demonstrate a proven borrowing track record can earn interest rate coupons and collateralization adjustments.

-# Folded Leverage
+#### Folded Leverage

 As mentioned Folded leverage is where a user deposits collateral on a lending platform, borrows against their collateral, re-deposits what they borrowed as additional collateral, borrows against the newly added collateral etc etc until the desired leverage is achieved.